salomevanzutphen/data-analysis-TikTok/README.md

 # data-analysis-TikTok
-Victoria's Secret data analysis on the platform of Tik Tok
+This contains the data analysis of Victoria's Secret on the platform of YouTube.